Saudi Arabia to invest billions in Pakistan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-“When we took over the reins of the country, the Pak-Saudi relations were strained,” said Foreign Minister Shah Mehmood Qureshi while addressing at a press conference alongside Information Minister Fawad Chaudhry and Adviser to PM on Trade and Commerce Abdul Razak Dawood.
+“When we took over the reins of the country, Pak-Saudi relations were strained, said Foreign Minister Shah Mehmood Qureshi while addressing at a press conference alongside Information Minister Fawad Chaudhry and Adviser to PM on Trade and Commerce Abdul Razak Dawood.

 Qureshi explained that a lot of homework had been completed before the royal visit and this was evident from the visit of a team from Saudi Arabia on directions of Prince Salman to assess for themselves the areas for potential investment in different areas of Pakistan.